LLM Servers

 Conversational Models

-inference method, and pass a sequence of user/assistant messages:
+For Conversational models, use the chat inference method, and pass a sequence of user/assistant messages:

 from chariot.client import connect